-Editor-in-Chief, Journal of Communication in Healthcare: Strategies, Media, and Engagement in Global Health
+Editor Emerita and Immediate Past Editor-in-Chief (2013-2017), Journal of Communication in Healthcare: Strategies, Media, and Engagement in Global Health

-Member, Editorial Board, Health Equity
+Editorial Board, Health Equity

 Areas of Expertise